 What I have pointed out, is a place I like to look at it very much, because they are very abrupt turns in which it is easy to identify if there are errors.
 In general, all three watches behave perfectly, but crossing the bridge the Grit X moves about a meter away from the real route.

 But at the moment it's the only conflicting point I've been able to see on the Grit X during this test.

 I start climbing a hill in search of the point where I will perform the hill intervals, and the Polar Grit X continues to behave impeccably.
 Also the Garmin, while the APEX Pro deviates very slightly to the right, but not too important.

-This is the point where I made the hill repeats.
-Except for two “loops” on COROS side, both the Garmin and the Polar Grit X constantly show the same repeated route, without any changes in the direction even though I was climbing fast and descending slowly (which may confuse the algorithm).
+This is the point where I did the uphill series and breaks.
+Except for two "loops" by the CHORUS, both Garmin and Polar Grit X consistently hit the same repeated route, with no change in direction at any point even though I was going up fast and down slow (which may confuse the algorithm).

 And I repeat, it was a rainy day, so the score is very good for the three participants in that comparison.